 The possibilities are endless with these strips, and you are only limited by your imagination.
 But if you’re looking for even more ways to challenge your children, we have plenty in our list of home learning resources.

-When and where to use this 10 minute maths activity
+When and where to use this number facts activity

 When – Every day for at least 5 minutes.
 Once you have spent 10 or so minutes making the strips, all you need is a spare few minutes throughout the day to use them.